beegee-tokyo/SX126x-Arduino/README.md

 ----
 ### Explanation for TXCO and antenna control

-- RADIO_TXEN and RADIO_TXEN are used on [eByte E22-900M22S](http://www.ebyte.com/en/product-view-news.aspx?id=437) module to switch the antenna between RX and TX
+- RADIO_TXEN and RADIO_RXEN are used on [eByte E22-900M22S](http://www.ebyte.com/en/product-view-news.aspx?id=437) module to switch the antenna between RX and TX
 - DIO2 as antenna switch is used in the example Semtech design as default and might be used by many modules
 - DIO3 as antenna switch is used by e.g. [Insight SIP ISP4520](https://www.insightsip.com/products/combo-smart-modules/isp4520) module which integrates a nRF52832 and a SX126x chip
 - Some modules use DIO3 to control the power supply of the TXCO.
+- Some modules use DIO2 to switch the antenna between RX and TX and a separate GPIO to power the antenna switch on or off.
+Switching the antenna switch off can reduce the power consumption.
+The GPIO used to control the antenna power is defined as RADIO_RXEN.
+LOW == power off, HIGH == power on.
 ----
 ## Usage
 See [examples](https://github.com/beegee-tokyo/SX126x-Android/examples).